Copines

-"Copines" (/fr/) is a song performed by French-Malian singer Aya Nakamura.
+"Copines" (/fr/;eng: friends) is a song performed by French and Malian singer Aya Nakamura.
 It was released on 24 August 2018.
 The song peaked at number one in France and number 7 in Wallonia.
-The song's music video garnered over 555 million views.
 "Copines' also went viral on Instagram Reels in early 2021 after spawning a dance trend.
+The song also gained significant traction on TikTok, accumulating over 17.6 million video creations as of April 2026, ranking among the top 50 most-used songs on the platform worldwide.

+Music video

+A music video for the song was released on the same day as the song, and was filmed in Guadeloupe.
+As of July 2026, the video has over 727 million views on YouTube.